HVAC PPC: the complete DIY playbook

 Three things separate HVAC from every other paid-search vertical.
 First, the intent split: an "AC repair near me" search at 9pm in July is a wildly different buyer than a "new HVAC system cost" search in October.
 Same account, opposite campaigns, opposite landing pages.
 Treat them the same and both underperform.
-Second, seasonality: peak demand can be 3x to 5x shoulder-season demand.
+Second, seasonality: peak demand can be several times shoulder-season demand.
 Static monthly budgets waste money in April and starve you in July.
 Third, cost per click: emergency HVAC keywords are among the most expensive in home services, and one accidentally-broad-matched query can eat a daily budget before lunch.

 Every service line runs differently.